Diseases

 • Requirements for diagnostics development

-Rapid, sensitive, specific and cost effective laboratory, cow-side or in-line testing needed to help manage infected individuals in herds with S. aureus cattle.
+Rapid, sensitive, specific and cost-effective laboratory, cow-side or in-line testing is needed to help manage infected individuals and herds with S. aureus and streptococcal mastitis.
+Educated veterinarians capable of interpreting the results of the novel assays in the context of the overall management and mastitis control program.

 • Time to develop new or improved diagnostics